Langlands, Queensland: Education

 There are no schools in Langlands.
-The nearest primary schools are Burra Burri State School in Burra Burri to the north and Jandowae State School in Jandowae to the south-east.
-The nearest secondary school is Jandowae State School which provides secondary schooling to Year 10.
-For schooling to Year 12, the nearest secondary school is Chinchilla State High School in Chinchilla to the west.
+The nearest government primary schools are Burra Burri State School in Burra Burri to the north and Jandowae State School in Jandowae to the south-east.
+The nearest government secondary school is Jandowae State School which provides secondary schooling to Year 10.
+For schooling to Year 12, the nearest government secondary school is Chinchilla State High School in Chinchilla to the west.